flux-framework/flux-core/doc/man3/flux_event_publish.rst

 FLAGS
 =====

-The *flags* argument in the above functions must be zero, or the logical OR of the following values:
+The :var:`flags` argument in the above functions must be zero, or the logical OR of the following values:

 FLUX_MSGFLAG_PRIVATE